-Thinking of how to introduce new chickens to your flock may be terrifying.
+Thinking of how to introduce new chickens to your flock might seem challenging.
 Perhaps you’ve heard awful stories on how older flocks peck and harm newcomers.
 It could happen if you don’t pay close attention to your flock’s behavior.
 However, if done correctly, using sufficient time and dedication, it may go well.
 There are a couple of guidelines on how to introduce your chickens accurately.

 This article will cover